 No leg day is complete without some squats thrown in in the mix.
 Squats come in every type and form.
 There are air squats, sumo squats, side step squats, jump squats, and weighted squats.
 The latter can be performed by holding a large bottle of detergent to add some resistance to the exercise.

-Lunges can also be performed in different ways.
-There are front lunges, back lunges, and side-to-side lunges, and all of them are excellent leg workouts that can get your heart rate up and strengthen your legs, glutes, and lower back.
+Lunges can be performed in different ways.
+There are front lunges, back lunges, and side-to-side lunges.
+All lunges are excellent leg workouts that can get your heart rate up and strengthen your legs, glutes, and lower back.

 If you want to build not only strength but also balance and stability, look for a sturdy bench or a durable box and do some low-impact step-ups.
 If you want some added resistance, you can hold a couple of weights or detergent bottles.